microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

 We will continue to support `children` as a render function, with a `console.warning` about deprecation.
 It will be removed in the next major release.

-## Appendix A: Change the order of arguments
+## Appendix A: [REJECTED] Change the order of arguments

+> ❌ This Appendix was rejected due to the possibility of accidentally passing a FunctionComponent as the render function (which could break the rules of hooks).

 As mentioned in the problem statement, the order of arguments to the render function could be swapped for improved ergonomics: